 - Flexible approaches to engagement

-- Partnership programs operated by community service organisations
+- Partnership programs operated by community service organizations

 - Alternative education programs such as the notSchool